 On this page

-From mid-February, all NASCs (Needs Assessment Service Co-ordination organisations) and Enabling Good Lives sites across the country will use a consistent approach to assess people’s needs and allocate supports.
+With changes implemented during February and March 2026, all NASCs (Needs Assessment Service Co-ordination organisations) and Enabling Good Lives sites across the country now use a consistent approach to assess people’s needs and allocate supports.

 - seek DSS-funded support for the first time